Personal Injury Lawyer Indianapolis

 Victims who have been injured in an accident due to another’s recklessness, criminal acts, or negligence are entitled to compensation for their losses under Indiana personal injury law.
 Consider that at RileyCate, LLC an Indianapolis injury lawyer has decades of experience prosecuting claims on behalf of clients both in Indiana and nationwide.
 Below is information to help you better understand what to expect as you proceed with your personal injury claim.
 We would be happy to schedule a free consultation with you to give you a personalized overview of your rights under the law.

 A serious injury can leave you with medical bills, wage loss, pain and suffering, and other significant hardships.
-If your injury was caused by the negligence of another then you have the right to pursue compensation for your losses.
+If your injury was caused by the negligence of another then you have the legal right to pursue compensation for your losses.
 RileyCate, LLC represents people who have been injured or who have a loved one who has died due to the wrongdoing or fault of another person or company.
 For decades, we have successfully helped injured victims receive compensation for the wrongs they’ve suffered and we can help you too.
 Call RileyCate, LLC today at (317) 597-6197 to schedule a free case evaluation.

 When talking about any type of accident, whether it is product liability, premises liability, or any other area of personal injury law, you may hear lawyers use the phrase “duty of care.”
 Different types of personal injury claims are due to different types of breaches in care.
 Duty of care is a legal obligation of a person or business, to act reasonably and safely when performing any activity or behavior, whether it is driving a car, performing surgery, or maintaining a sidewalk.
-An example of a duty of care in premises liability law would be ensuring that all walkways are clear of obstacles or snow/ice and are well lit in order to prevent slip and fall injuries.
+For instance, an example of a duty of care in a premises liability law case would be ensuring that all walkways are clear of obstacles or snow/ice and are well lit in order to prevent slip and fall injuries.

 Personal Injury Accident Types